 Beneficiaries concerned about Original Medicare out-of-pocket costs have the option to enroll in a Medicare Supplement plan in Hawaii.
 They’re secondary Medicare insurance policies that enhance the standard Medicare benefits.
 Enrolling in a Medicare Supplement plan in Hawaii can make obtaining health care through the federal Medicare program less time consuming and expensive.

-What are the Top 5 Medicare Supplement Plans in Hawaii?
+What Medicare Supplement plans are available in Hawaii?

 There are 10 standardized Medigap policies plus two high-deductible plan options.
 Not all plans are offered in all zip codes, but the leading five are available for most areas of Hawaii.